 Waterfall Hiking Trail – Believe it or not there are waterfalls in Prospect Park!
 Yes, more than one!
 This route takes you on a .5 mile trail through six different waterfalls.

-Another popular trail is the Ravine located between the two meadows of Long Meadow and Nethermead.
+Another popular trail and a hidden gem in Brooklyn is the Ravine located between the two meadows of Long Meadow and Nethermead.
 Along the narrow pathway under the trees you’ll be entering the ravine deep in the center of Prospect Park that was designed by Olmsted and Vaux from Adirondack landscape inspiration.

 Along the pathway, you’ll find waterfalls, a small gorge, and little bridges!
 If you’re lucky you’ll spot some of the park’s wildlife here too.
 This picturesque walk is one of the most peaceful in the park.

 Join thousands of locals who use Prospect Park to exercise daily on their incredible pedestrian and running lanes as well as their cycling and skating lanes in the park.